VainF/Torch-Pruning/README.md

 <img src="assets/intro.png" width="45%">
 </div>

 Torch-Pruning (TP) is a versatile library that enables structural network pruning for a wide range of neural networks, including Vision Transformers, ResNet, DenseNet, RegNet, ResNext, FCN, DeepLab, VGG, and more.
-Unlike [torch.nn.utils.prune](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html), which only zeroizes parameters through masking, Torch-Pruning employs a graph algorithm called DepGraph to physically remove parameters (channels) from your models.
+Unlike [torch.nn.utils.prune](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html), which only zeroizes parameters through masking, Torch-Pruning employs a (non-deep) graph algorithm called DepGraph to physically remove coupled parameters (channels) from your models.
 To explore more prunable models, please refer to [tests/test_torchvision_models.py](tests/test_torchvision_models.py).

 For more technical details, please refer to our preprint paper : [DepGraph: Towards Any Structural Pruning](https://arxiv.org/abs/2301.12900)